Local Programs

 Campbell County 4-H could not have 4-H clubs without wonderful adult volunteers to lead them!
 Volunteer leaders are an essential part of 4-H. If you have in interest in changing the lives of youth as a volunteer leader, contact the Campbell County Extension Office at (434) 332-9538.

 The Campbell County 4-H Livestock Club is open to youth ages 9-18.
-The livestock club meets once a month usually on the second Thursday of each month.
+The livestock club meets once a month usually on the second Tuesday of each month.
 Meetings take place at the Campbell County Extension Office or at local farms or businesses.
 4-H members do not have to own a livestock animal to participate in the club, they just have to have an interest in learning about livestock.
 4-H Livestock Club members with animals may choose to compete in the spring Central Virginia Livestock Show and Sale held the first Saturday in May each year.
 Cloverbud 4-H members ages 5-8 may attend meetings under the close supervision of volunteer leaders and parents.
 Cloverbuds are restricted from handling livestock animals at 4-H meetings due to safety reasons.
 4-H members must be 9 years of age to participate in the Central Virginia Livestock Show.

 Have a horse of your own or just want to learn more about horses.